home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 Alternatively, if an integration can't get a unique ID all the time (e.g., multiple devices, some have one, some don't), a helper is available that still allows for discovery, as long as there aren't any instances of the integrations configured yet.

+Here's an example of how to handle discovery where a unique ID is not always available:

 ```python
 if device_unique_id:
     await self.async_set_unique_id(device_unique_id)